-We have designed our Life Skills Class to support Children and Adults hoping to increase their knowledge and develop life skills necessary for everyday living.
+We have designed our Life Skills Class in New York to support Children and Adults hoping to increase their knowledge and develop life skills necessary for everyday living.
 The course emphasizes goal-setting, decision making and problem-solving.
 Through our class, clients will work on communication, healthy lifestyles and relationships.
 Additionally, we will develop life skills to do with nutrition, personal safety, financial literacy, citizenship, and consumerism.

 We focus on developing the following important skills for a successful life: